meblabs/semantic-release-action/README.md

 ```

 Now the Action only installs those packages, so if other @semantic-release extensions are needed, install them before calling the action as shown in the example.
+If steps are executed before calling the action and the repo is already checked out, to avoid losing the mods, use `checkout: false`

 This change has been done to avoid the fail of the release when .npmrc keys are required.

 2. Put config file `.releaserc` in main directory and if necessary customize it.